 BUYING TOOLS?
-VIDEO: Why Serious Amateurs Should Consider Pro-Grade Gear
+Why Serious Amateurs Should Consider Pro-Grade Gear

-Do you have aspirations to grow in your ability to build and fix things?
-If you do then I want to warn you about a sneaky danger that can short-circuit your success.
-I call it the “good-enough” attitude when it comes to tool selection, and I see this pitfall repeating itself with surprising frequency.
+Do you have aspirations to develop your ability to build and fix things?
+If you do, then I want to warn you about a sneaky danger that can short-circuit your success.
+I call it the “good-enough” attitude when it comes to tool purchases, and I see this pitfall repeating itself with surprising frequency.
 Here’s how the dynamic unfolds . . .

 This belief may be true, but not for most people that I see.
 If you feel the desire to grow in practical competence, and especially if you feel a passion for working with your hands and the thrill of creating things, then you’re making a mistake with the “I’m not a professional” mindset, even if you’re not working with the tools for a living.
 And this brings me to the most important tool advice I can give you.